efung/gnufmuffin.com/aboutme.md

 I currently live in Toronto, Canada with my wife, son and daughter.

-By day, I am a mobile developer at <a href="http://shopify.com/mobile">Shopify</a>.
+By day, I am a mobile software developer at [Shopify](http://shopify.com/mobile) in Toronto, Canada.
 I've worked previously at Zynga, Five Mobile, RIM and Certicom.

 The best way to contact me is [efung@acm.org](mailto:efung@acm.org)